quixoftic/Sxcrape/README.md

 schedule (known officially as the "Music Showcase").

 The original plan for Sxcrape was to present the schedule with a REST interface.
-However, its design goals have been simplified; now, effectively parses the music schedule and presents it as a large JSON object.
+However, its design goals have been simplified; now, it parses the music schedule and presents it as a large JSON object.
 The REST functionality may be implemented at a later date.

 Currently, it consists of two tools: